 Because of the success of Appreciation Months, ASTA Small Business Network will have more supplier participation next May, with additional bonus commission offers, gift cards, valuable prizes, exclusive FAM opportunities and weekly giveaways.
 “We are working on extra benefits for travel consultants, to reward them for their hard work on behalf of their clients.
 We look forward to announcing more details at a later date about next year’s celebration,” said Chamberlin.

 ASTA Small Business Network (formerly NACTA) is the travel industry’s leading national trade association representing independent contractors, outside sales consultants, cruise and tour-oriented consultants, group oriented travel professionals and traditional ARC-appointed travel agencies that provide services and support to such professionals.
 Established in 1986, ASTA Small Business Network’s mission is to represent the interest of independent travel entrepreneurs and to promote professionalism and recognition for the professional independent consultant.
-ASTA Small Business Network is an affiliate of ASTA, the American Society of Travel Agents, the world’s largest travel trade association.
+ASTA Small Business Network is an affiliate of ASTA, the American Society of Travel Advisors, the world’s largest travel trade association.